Our Founding Story

 Rohit Kalyanpur: Co-f

-Rohit is a rising Sophomore studying Computer Engineering at the University of Illinois.
+Rohit is a Sophomore studying Computer Engineering at the University of Illinois.
 He took part in a hands on engineering internship at Johns Hopkins University during the summer of his sophomore year of high school and used this knowledge to build the first prototype of Particle.
 After building the prototype, he cold called and networked with overseas manufacturers in the solar, battery, optics, and phone case industries to produce the product.
 With the product developed, he stepped foot on the University of Illinois campus with the mission to grow the company through the University's Start-Up Pitch competitions and entrepreneurial network.

 Rohit also conducted computer science research at the University of Southern California in the field of Big Data and programmed a healthcare app for cancer patients that was administered in USC’s Keck School of medicine.
 Rohit also qualified for the International level of the DECA Business Plan Competition in his Senior year of High school.